 There are two types of robot vacuums on the market:

-Robot vacuums with a random cleaning pattern.
-Those robots don't remember your house layout, they move randomly, need more time to clean entire apartment since they don't understand where they have already cleaned and gone through the same places several times while can miss some other places.
-The advantage of the robot vacuum with a random cleaning pattern is its price, usually, those machines are two-four times cheaper.
+1. Robot vacuums with a random cleaning pattern.
+Those robots don't remember your house layout; they move randomly, need more time to clean an entire apartment since they don't understand where they already cleaned and went through the same places several times.
+They might leave some areas untouched.
+The advantage of the robot vacuum with a random cleaning pattern is its price; usually, those machines are two-four times cheaper.

-Robot vacuums with a mapping feature.
-Those devices have a lidar, gyroscope or camera sensor, they build a map of a house and using more efficient z-shaped cleaning path.
-Those machines will not miss any rooms and places since they have a layout of your house in their memory and remember where they have already cleaned.
+2 Robot vacuums with a mapping feature.
+Those devices have a lidar, gyroscope or camera sensor, they build a map of a house and move in a more efficient z-shaped cleaning path.
+Those machines will not miss any rooms and places since they have a layout of your home in their memory and remember where they have already cleaned.
 The robot vacuum with this feature can finish the work from two to four times faster than a robot vacuum with a random cleaning pattern.

 We made two lists of the best robot vacuums for pet owners.
-The first list - more expensive devices with a mapping feature, and the second list - robot vacuums with a price tag less than $300 with a random cleaning pattern.
+Here are the top 10 robot vacuums for pet hair: the first list - the best robot vacuums for pet hair on hardwood floors and carpets with mapping; the second list - robot vacuums with a price tag less than $300 with a random cleaning pattern.